 - An online survey was advertised through a variety of traditional and social media channels.

 - A personalized letter was sent to 40,000 randomly selected households across the Waterloo Region.

-- A targeted outreach to specific populations that were identified as needing extra supports to complete the survey (e.g. people living on a low income, immigrants/refugees, people living with physical or mental health challenges, the Mennonite community, youth, older adults, people who are experiencing trouble with the law, people with mental health or addiction issues, etc.)
+- e.g. people living on a low income, immigrants/refugees, people living with physical or mental health challenges, the Mennonite community, youth, older adults, people who are experiencing trouble with the law, people with mental health or addiction issues, etc.

 This document highlights some of the findings from the Waterloo Region Community Wellbeing Survey (see full report of results above).
 It includes comparisons of survey findings to other data sources, including a similar survey conducted in the region in 2013.
 Census statistical data was also used in order to compare health outcomes to citizen perceptions.

 This report is intended as a prompt for discussion to encourage further conversations with diverse voices to generate the most impactful solutions that improve wellbeing in Waterloo Region.

 Document 3: Waterloo Region Community Wellbeing Survey PowerPoint Presentation

 A detailed PowerPoint presentation has been supplied by the Canadian Index of Wellbeing (CIW): Waterloo Region Community Wellbeing Survey PowerPoint (PPT)

 The CIW hopes this slide deck provides the WWR partners with plenty of flexibility to use — either in its entirety, or with whatever sections serve most useful for targeted presentations or reports.

 The CIW has provided notes on most of the slides to help with the consistency of messaging and interpretation of results.
 The slides can also be used to inform other reports, or to support grant applications.